josephmathewp/datasciencecoursera/READMEA.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ### Steps performed to clean the data
--get the data to analyse
+- get the data to analyse
--read the test and training data and rowbind it to merge it -Read the subject data
+- read the test and training data and rowbind it to merge it
+- Read the subject data
--Read the activity data
+- Read the activity data
--Extract only the mean and s.d for each measurement -Give descriptive names for all the columns
+- Extract only the mean and s.d for each measurement
+- Give descriptive names for all the columns
--Give proper names to every activity
+- Give proper names to every activity
--Add proper column names
+- Add proper column names
--Generate UCI_CleanData.txt which contains the full data in a better organized way -Creating a final tidy dataset with average of the variables for each activity and for every subject
+- Generate UCI_CleanData.txt which contains the full data in a better organized way
+- Creating a final tidy dataset with average of the variables for each activity and for every subject